-Tamra Judge Shares Pre-Op Photo Of Husband Eddie Judge to Instagram
+Tamra Judge Shares Pre-Op Photo Of Husband Eddie Judge To Instagram

 In the opening of Season 13 Eddie was undergoing his first heart ablation.
 After today’s procedure, he will have undergone three ablations in the last year.
 He has also undergone at least three cardioversions.
 Eddie suffers from AFib, which is short for atrial fibrillation, an irregular heartbeat, also known as an arrythmia.
 It is where the upper chambers of the heart do not beat as regularly as they should and so move blood around with less speed.
 It is particularly dangerous because if a blood clot lodges in an artery connected to the brain, a stroke will result.

-Eddie has always been a huge fitness fanatic, throwing back to the Spartan bandana he wore in the latest Instagram post, and has been the lead trainer at Cut Fitness, the gym that the Judges own and run together.
+Eddie has always been a huge fitness fanatic, throwing back to the Spartan bandana he wore in the latest Instagram post and has been the lead trainer at Cut Fitness, the gym that the Judges own and run together.
 Because of the atrial fibrillation, he has had to stop exercising and working out for the most part, something that has been incredibly difficult for him to do.

 “… his health issue is followed very closely throughout the season and it is on the first episode,” an insider told Radar Online.
 “Cameras are also there with him at hospital and this is what Eddie wanted.
 Everyone is praying for the best and he is believed to still be in recovery.”

-According to Health.Org, more than 2.7 millions suffer from atrial fibrillation, so Eddie’s public health journey is something many Americans can relate to and also helps to bring awareness to this health issue.
+According to Health.Org, more than 2.7 million suffer from atrial fibrillation, so Eddie’s public health journey is something many Americans can relate to and also helps to bring awareness to this health issue.